TilemahosAravanis/Only-Style/README.md

 - [ ] Support for real stylistic references
 - [ ] Support for Generalized Leakage Localization (input reference-target pair)
 - [ ] Evaluation code

+---

+## Acknowledgements

+This work builds upon the [Style-Aligned](https://github.com/google/style-aligned) repository by Google Research.
+We thank the authors for making their code publicly available.